project-rootbox/project-rootbox.github.io/source/guide.rst

 Boxes can be cloned::

-  rootbox box.clone -s source_box -n new_box
+  rootbox box.clone source_box new_box

 and deleted::

-  rootbox box.remove -n mybox
+  rootbox box.remove mybox

 More importantly, they can also be exported using ``box.dist``.
 It works much like you'd expect by now::

-  rootbox box.dist -n mybox
+  rootbox box.dist mybox

 The default file name is ``<your_box_name>.box``.
 In this case, it'll be ``mybox.box``.
 That can be overriden, of course::

-  rootbox box.dist -n mybox -o my_custom_name.box
+  rootbox box.dist mybox -o my_custom_name.box

 In addition, you can apply compression using ``-c`` to make it a bit smaller::

-  rootbox box.dist -n mybox -o gzip_compressed.box.gz -c gzip rootbox box.dist -n mybox -o bzip2_compressed.box.bz2 -c bzip2
+  rootbox box.dist mybox -o gzip_compressed.box.gz -c gzip rootbox box.dist mybox -o bzip2_compressed.box.bz2 -c bzip2

 Boxes can also be imported::

-  rootbox box.import -n mybox -l mybox.box.gz
+  rootbox box.import mybox.box.gz mybox

 Here, ``mybox.box.gz`` is being imported using the name ``mybox``.
 In fact, boxes can be imported from virtually anywhere, using the exact same syntax as used with box factories::

-  rootbox box.import -n mybox -l url:rootbox_storage.com/1234567
+  rootbox box.import url:rootbox_storage.com/1234567 mybox
-  rootbox box.import -n mybox -l git:Cooluser101/myboxes///cool_stuff.box
+  rootbox box.import git:Cooluser101/myboxes///cool_stuff.box mybox

 An example
 **********